 Matthew is currently a field tech in Gina Baucom's lab at the University of Michigan.

 Livi and I worked together first as part of an undergraduate research award and then on her distinguished major thesis.
-Her work asks: do the personalities of individuals alter social network structure?
 We found that forked fungus beetles have consistent levels of social behavior across social contexts, and that the composition of these personalities dramatically impacts network structure.
-Her distinguished major talk won 2nd place at the 2021 Katz Symposium.
+Her distinguished major talk won 2nd place at the 2021 Katz Symposium, and our study has now been published in Biology Letters.

 Livi will be applying her scientific background, skills as an artist, and indefatigable energy to climate change activism.